 DeLonghi Dinamica

-While the Magnifica machines have primarily been about offering simplicity and value for money, the Dinamica range appears to be aimed at people who want more practicality and sophistication.
+While the Magnifica machines have generally been about providing simplicity and appreciate for money, the Dinamica range appears to be aimed at people who want more convenience and sophistication.

-Many of the Dinamica range are fully automatic machines, also spoken about as “one touch”, which indicates that they have integrated milk carafe frothers, so you simply fill the carafe with milk, keep it in the fridge, and then when you want a coffee, you take the carafe from the fridge, attach it to the machine and just press the cappuccino or latte button, and then walk off with your consume.
+A lot of the Dinamica range are fully automatic machines, likewise mentioned as “one touch”, which indicates that they have integrated milk carafe frothers, so you simply fill the carafe with milk, keep it in the fridge, and then when you want a coffee, you take the carafe from the fridge, attach it to the machine and truly press the cappuccino or latte button, and then walk off with your consume.

-If you’re a big fan of milkies, as I am, just be aware that one touch milk frothers like this, even though the more modern ones tend to give you some control over the texture and temperature, eventually you’re never going to have as much control over these important elements with a one touch bean to cup coffee brewing tool, than you would with a more simple machine with a steam wand.
+If you’re a big fan of milkies, as I am, just be aware that one touch milk frothers like this, even though the more modern ones tend to give you some control over the texture and temperature, ultimately you’re never going to have as much control over these important elements with a one touch bean to cup coffee brewing equipment, than you would with a more modest machine with a steam wand.

-There is one steam wand version in the Dinamica (two if you count the black and silver options as separate machines…) but most the options in this range are milk carafe, one touch machines – and the controls are a little bit more hi-tech than the dials and buttons I’d usually expect to find on a Magnifica machine.
+There is one steam wand version in the Dinamica (two if you count the black and silver options as separate machines…) but the majority of the options in this range are milk carafe, one touch machines – and the controls are a little bit more hi-tech than the dials and buttons I’d usually expect to find on a Magnifica machine.

 Check Price - Amazon UK